priyasiddharth/sv-comp-c/README.md

 ## How do I add more benchmarks to be run by SEAHORN?

 One can copy a benchmark directory of interest from the original repo and things should just work.
+To stub out functions of interest, see the `lib` directory.